 Radical Philosophy Review

 The Radical Philosophy Review accepts unsolicited articles of no more than 10,000 words.
-Submissions should be sent as e-mail attachments (preferably in Word format) to the coordinator of the executive editorial committee, Harry van der Linden, at [email protected].
+Submissions should be sent as e-mail attachments (preferably in Word format) to the Executive Editor, Amy E. Wendling, at [email protected].

 Please attach two copies, one of which has been prepared for anonymous refereeing with all direct or indirect references to the author removed.
-Include an abstract of no more than 100 words, a short author bio, and e-mail and mailing address.
-Citation style should follow The Chicago Manual of Style.
+Include an abstract of no more than 125 words, a short author bio of no more than 75 words, and e-mail and mailing address.
+Citation style should follow The Chicago Manual of Style with a reference list and only short-title citations in the footnotes..
 A helpful resource on The Chicago Manual of Style is available here.

 Review Essay / Review Manuscripts

 The Radical Philosophy Review accepts unsolicited review essays of no more than 4,000 words and book reviews of no more than 2,000 words.
-Review essays and book reviews should be sent as e-mail attachments (preferably in Word format) to the book review editor, Richard Peterson, at [email protected].
+Review essays and book reviews should be sent as e-mail attachments (preferably in Word format) to the book review editor, José Jorge Mendoza, at [email protected].
 Authors interested in writing reviews or review essays should contact the review editor for copies of recently published books.
 See also: